A Robust Two-Stage Protocol for STAR-RIS-Aided ISAC Networks: Joint Beamforming and Mode Optimization: Introduction

 In parallel with the development of programmable metasurfaces, {\em integrated sensing and communication (ISAC)} has emerged as a fundamental paradigm for sixth-generation (6G) wireless networks \cite{Cui.2021,Dong.2025}.
 ISAC aims to unify sensing and communication functionalities within a single system, enabling spectrum- and hardware-efficient operation.
-STAR-RISs are particularly well suited for ISAC applications, as their full-space control capability allows simultaneous information delivery and environmental sensing in different spatial regions.
-Recent works have investigated STAR-RIS-assisted ISAC systems under various assumptions \cite{Wang.2023.TWC,Zhang.2024.TWC,Zhang.2025,Zhou.2025}.
-However, most existing designs rely on idealized knowledge of user locations or directions and do not explicitly account for the intrinsic uncertainty arising from sensing and estimation processes.
-Indeed, in practical ISAC deployments, especially in dynamic outdoor environments, user positions or directions are not perfectly known and must be inferred through sensing mechanisms.
-Prior studies \cite{Li.2024.ICMMT,Li.2024.SPL,Tian.2025.TOC,Chung.2024.TWC} have shown that direction-of-arrival (DOA) estimation accuracy in metasurface-assisted systems is fundamentally limited by noise, propagation conditions, and hardware constraints.
-Moreover, most existing works focus on optimizing beamforming and STAR-RIS coefficients within a single transmission stage.
-In contrast, the protocol-level design (i.e., the joint optimization of system parameters across multiple phases within a slot) accounting for the distinct roles of sensing- and communication-oriented signaling has received comparatively limited attention.
+This dual functionality is particularly relevant for smart city deployments, where base stations (BSs) must simultaneously serve mobile users and monitor the surrounding environment \cite{Mehmood.2017.CommMag,Darsena.2023}.
+STAR-RISs are especially well suited for ISAC applications, as their full-space control capability allows simultaneous information delivery and environmental sensing in physically separated spatial regions --- a distinctive advantage over conventional reflective-only RIS architectures, which are inherently confined to a single half-space.